 Past performance of physical commodities provides no indication of future performance.
 You should consider before you make any decision to purchase and trade within the over the counter spot market’s your individual position financially.

 The currency exchange rate fluctuations may also have an adverse effect on the value of transactions you may enter into with EBLN DMCC that may be traded in foreign currencies.

-The reason spot commodity trading, and therefore spot gold and silver as well other precious metals are not regulated are because they do not fall under the definition of a “financial instrument” as defined by the financial conduct authority glossary.
-Lending precious metals for the purposes of short selling are also not a regulated activity.
-Short selling of precious metals is not subject to the short selling regulation [Council of 14.01.12 on short selling and certain aspects of credit default swaps 236/2012].
-If you have a short contract and the price of the precious metals goes up this will affect your capital and you may lose it entirely.
+The reason spot commodity trading, and therefore spot gold and silver as well other precious metals are not regulated are because they do not fall under the definition of a “financial instrument” as defined by the Financial Conduct Authority glossary.

 “Financial instruments”, which are regulated are defined as the below in the FCA glossary, which include.